civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 142.015

-    If the Impact Assessment Agency of Canada or review panel **is to mak**e recommendations respecting a designated project to assist the Minister of the Environment in establishing conditions under section 64 of the `Impact Assessment Act`, including respecting mitigation measures, a follow-up program or an adaptive management plan, the Regulator shall provide the Agency or review panel, as the case may be, with comments respecting those conditions.
+    If the Impact Assessment Agency of Canada or review panel is to make recommendations respecting a designated project to assist the Minister of the Environment in establishing conditions under section 64 of the `Impact Assessment Act`, including respecting mitigation measures, a follow-up program or an adaptive management plan, the Regulator shall provide the Agency or review panel, as the case may be, with comments respecting those conditions.

 ### Section 170.2